Metamatic: Critical reception

+Upon its release in 1980 the album received positive reviews.
+Record Mirror gave the album a 5 out of 5 rating.
+Smash Hits wrote that "this restrained and melodic album of synthesised music and (surprise, surprise) futuristic visions comes as an impressive step forward" (from the "chronically pretentious Ultravox").

 Trouser Press wrote: "Metamatic is Foxx’s first venture alone into the world of synthesizers (...)
 In emulation of his own work and Conny Plank’s production on Ultravox’s Systems of Romance, Foxx (aided by another synthesist and a bassist) finds the perfect counterpart for his themes of alienation and dislocation in sterile, minimalist electronic sounds.
 His vocals are oddly distant, like echoes, but the record has an honesty and directness that are quite affecting."

-In a Record Collector review of the 2007 reissue Ian Shirley concluded: "To be frank, however, Metamatic has not worn well.
+From retrospective reviews, in a Record Collector review of the 2007 reissue Ian Shirley concluded: "To be frank, however, Metamatic has not worn well.
 Although the analogue synth textures work well on the singles and tracks such as Plaza, Metal Beat and Touch & Go, the rhythms of the drum machines and overall sound of A New Kind Of Man and Tidal Wave are very dated.
 Considering how adventurous and warm the Human League’s Reproduction and Travelogue from the same period are, Metamatic is the sound of musical austerity."

 The 2018 reissue received a positive review by Kieron Tyler: "Metamatic feels as much about melody as the then-current musical tools.
 “He’s a Liquid” and “Touch and Go” had been played live by Ultravox so, clearly, Foxx was honing some of the album’s songs before they were recorded; there was pre-planning.
 There’s also a timelessness, born from to the combination of Foxx’s chops as a songwriter and the use of pre-digital synths which had to be configured manually.
 The sounds and arrangements Foxx came up with were his own.
 The only track which has dated is “Metal Beat” due to its borrowings from elements of Kraftwerk's “Showroom Dummies” and “The Robots”.
 Overall, Metamatic is poppy, romantic, and refracts the aura of concrete-filled urban environments and the power they exert."